imdibu/WBA-Stable-Cake3-Proxy/README.md

 /**
- * Configuration with database selection
+ * Configuration storing the session information into a different Redis database by explicitly specifying the database to use:
  */
-Cache::config('session', array (
+Cache::config('session', array(
     'engine' => $engine,
     'prefix' => $prefix . 'cake_session_',
     'duration' => 12 * 3600,